dudung/py-jupyter-nb/comp/README.md

 # comp
-Use Jupyter Notebook in examination
+Use Jupyter Notebook in a lecture of Computational Physics

 ## examples